paluka/integrity-bitcoin/integrity-bitcoin-frontend/README.md

 ### integrity-bitcoin-frontend

-Frontend of a web application that connects with the Bitcoin network to verify to integrity of documents and files.
+Frontend of a web application that connects with the Bitcoin network to verify the integrity of documents and files.

 ### Technology